Top 5 ways to get fit with your dog

 There are other ways to get fit with your dog other than walking or running.
 Getting fit with your dog by your side can be as simple as training them in your garden.
 Playing fetch with tennis balls, hide and seek and sit and stay are all ways you can run around the garden with your dog while testing their brain training skills.

 Sit and stay is the perfect way to teach your dog some obedience skills while getting your heartbeat racing.
-Start by telling your dog to sit and tell them to ‘stay’ while showing them a particular movement, such as pointing your finger at them or putting your hand up in a ‘stop’ position, then move slightly backwards.
-Each time you do this, move further and further away before telling them to ‘come’.
-Eventually, you will be able to play a quick game of ‘sit and stay’, by telling them to ‘stay’, running to the end of the garden then telling them to ‘come’ and repeat.
+Start by telling your dog to sit and tell them to ‘stay’ while showing them a particular movement, then move slightly backwards.
+Each time you do this, move further and further away before telling them to ‘come’

 If you don’t have a large garden, you can play these games while you are out on a local playing field or a safe open space while taking your dog for a walk.

-You can start agility training at home with simple training such as jumping over low obstacles or running up and down slopes.
-Once you are confident your dog has a knack for agility training, you could take him or her to an agility training course near you!
+If you’re wondering how to agility train your dog, you can start agility training at home with simple training such as jumping over low obstacles or running up and down slopes.
+Once you and your dog are more confident, you could then take him or her to an agility training course near you.
 This way you will both learn the ins and outs of agility and get fitter along the way.

+If you’re wondering how to do dog yoga, we’ve got you.
 You can involve your dog in dog yoga in two ways.
 One way is to use your dog as the object.
 For example, your dog may get involved by resting on you as you do an Upward Bow.
-Always take great care not to drop your dog if you become unbalanced!
+Always take great care not to drop your dog if you become unbalanced.
+The other way your dog can get involved in yoga is as your partner.
+This is when you do poses that your dog can copy.
+We’ve heard that a dog’s favourite yoga position is the Downward Dog (we wonder why).

 As with all exercise, make sure that your dog is happy and comfortable joining in with you.
 You don’t want to cause any unnecessary harm or injuries to your pet.